Color Undertones – A Fresh and Informed Perspective

 “Compared to what?” is THE most important question when it comes to all things color.

-If you don’t know how to use spectral data to ascertain a color’s hue family, value, and chroma, you can discern what hue family a color belongs to by comparing to hue family parents.
+If you don’t know how to use color data to ascertain a color’s hue family, value, and chroma, you can discern what hue family a color belongs to by comparing to hue family parents.
 Compare the uncategorized color to a big chip of red, blue, green, yellow, etc. and the hue family should be obvious.
 Color responds to its context.
-Comparing one color to another is basic context.
+Comparing one color to another (like you see in the photo above) is basic context.

 It is no different from human kids and parents.
 See a kid running around at the playground and he looks like any other kid.
 Put him in context with his family and suddenly you are able to recognize similar features and compare attributes, and it quickly becomes apparent that junior is a chip off the old block.